FTL Games: Dungeon Master: Theron's Quest

 Dungeon Master: Theron's Quest was a simplified Dungeon Master version with new dungeons from 1992 for TurboGrafx-16 and the PC Engine.

 Dungeon Master II

 Dungeon Master II: The Legend of Skullkeep was the best-selling game of the week when it was released in Japan in December 1993.
 For some reason, it took two years before it was released in the US and Europe in 1995 by Interplay Productions.
-While the game had been anxiously awaited by legions of Dungeon Master players, by 1995 it was considered too dated and sold poorly.
-FTL broke up about this time.
+While the game had been highly anticipated, by 1995 it was considered too dated and sold poorly.
+The studio began to break up around this time.

 Dungeon Master Nexus

 Dungeon Master Nexus was released 1998 for Sega Saturn and only the Japanese market under the FTL and Software Heaven brand.
-It was published and maybe also developed by Victor Interactive Software Inc..
+It was developed and published by Victor Interactive Software.